noxware/qt-quick-flickable-and-zoomable-by-mouse-image-example/README.md

 # Qt-Quick-Flickable-And-Zoomable-By-Mouse-Image-Example

+> **NOTE:** This was made a long time ago with Qt 5.
+It may need some adjustments to work with newer versions of Qt.

 This is a simple example of how to do... what the title says... maybe...

 ## What it does